rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-dotnet.md

 Our old _Receive.cs_ script also requires some changes: it needs to fake a second of work for every dot in the message body.
-It will handle messages delivered by RabbitMQ and perform the task, so let's call it `Worker.cs`:
+It will handle messages delivered by RabbitMQ and perform the task, so let's copy it to the `Worker` project and modify:

 <pre class="sourcecode csharp">
 var consumer = new EventingBasicConsumer(channel);